Kwiddy/Prog-JSSummative/README.md

         document.getElementById('settxt').innerHTML = 'The name that will be displayed is: ' + sendtxt.message;

 ```
-<h4> class Star: </h4>
+<h3> class Star: </h3>
-<b> constructor() </b> The star constructor creates 4 variables/attributes of the stars for use within the class.
+<h4> constructor() </h4> The star constructor creates 4 variables/attributes of the stars for use within the class.
 Each star is created with a random size and colour, the position generated is at the mouse and the mouse movements determine the velocity.
 <br> <br>

-<b> update() </b>: The update function of the star first updates the position of each star via their current velocity:
+<h4> update() </h4>: The update function of the star first updates the position of each star via their current velocity:
 ```     this.pos.x+=this.velocity.x;
         this.pos.y+=this.velocity.y;
 ```